Make Your Own Paper Bag Lungs Activity

 Open the bags fully, slip the straw in the bag 2-3” in and gather the top of the bag around the straw.
 Tape tightly, be sure you get a good seal so that it will work well.

-As we blew the the lungs up I explained to the kids that what was happening with the paper lungs was the exact opposite of what was happening with the lungs in their body.
+As we blew the lungs up, I explained to the kids that what was happening with the paper lungs was the exact opposite of what was happening with the lungs in their bodies.
 As they exhaled, the paper lungs filled up and their own lungs “deflated”.

 It was a really cool project that the kids loved because it was something that they could do on their own!
 They did it over and over again and loved having this as a project that we did easily at home.